chamilton-ccn/HubSpot.NET/README.md

 * Engagement
 * Owners
 * COS Files API (adds the ability to upload files to use as attachments to engagements)

-## Goals for this fork:

-* Upgrading from `RestSharp` 105.2.3 -> 110.2.0
-* Updating to V3/V4 API endpoints
-* Simplify serialization/deserialization by modifying models to closely resemble HubSpot requests/responses.

 ## Getting Started
 To get started, install the [Nuget package](https://www.nuget.org/packages/Chinchilla.HubSpot.NET/) and create a instance of `HubSpotApi` passing your API Key as the only parameter.